-Builds on the General Fund investments programmed during the 2022 Budget Act by adding an additional \$100 million for the Multi-Family Housing Program and restores \$50 million for CalHOME program in 2023-24; and restores \$50 million for the Accessory Dwelling Unit Program and \$200 million for the California Dream for All in 2022-23.
+Builds on the General Fund investments programmed during the 2022 Budget Act by adding an additional \$100 million for the Multi-Family Housing Program, \$20 million for the California Dream for All and restores \$50 million for CalHOME program in 2023-24; and restores \$25 million for the Accessory Dwelling Unit Program and \$200 million for the California Dream for All in 2022-23.

-Housing and Homelessness General Fund Investments for the 2023
+Housing and Homelessness General Fund Investments for the 2023 Budget Act

-Budget Act

 Program 2023-24

-Haveing and Community Baseloneses

 Housing and Community Development

 Infill Infrastructure Grant Program 225

 Foreclosure Prevention and Preservation 82.5

 Portfolio Reinvestment Program 100

 Adaptive Reuse 250

 CalHome 50

 MultiFamily Housing Program 325

 State Excess Sites Development 75

 Transitional Housing Program 43

-Manufactured Housing Opportunity and Revitalization
+Manufactured Housing Opportunity and Revitalization Program 75

-Program 75

 Veteran Housing and Homeless Prevention Program 50

 Housing Navigators Program 14

 California Interagency Council on Homelessness

 Homeless Housing, Assistance and Prevention Program 1,100

 Encampment Resolution Grants 400

 Subtotals 1,500

 California Tax Credit Allocation Committee

 State Low Income Housing Tax Credit Program 500

+CalHFA

+California Dream for All 20

-Total 3,290
+Total 3,310

 Additional funding is due to the advancement of Bonus Rounds 3 and 4.

-\$200 M for California Dream for All and \$50 million for Accessory
+\$200 M for California Dream for All and \$25 million for Accessory

 Dwelling Units funding were restored for the 2022 Budget Act and those

 restorations are not reflected in this table.